flix/book/src/foundational-effects.md

 ```

-The problem here is that every single function: `getSecretNumber`, `readGuess`,
+The problem is that every function: `getSecretNumber`, `readGuess`,
 `readAndParseGuess`, `gameLoop`, and `main` has the `IO` effect.
-This means that
+The consequence
-every function can pretty much do anything.
-Understanding, refactoring, and
+is that every function can do anything.
+Note how the effectful code responsible
+for interoperability with Java is scattered all over the program.
+Understanding,
-testing this small program is a nightmare.
-What we should have done is to
+refactoring, and testing a program written in this style is a nightmare.

-introduce user-defined effects and then only handle these on the boundary; in
-the `main` function.
+Programming in a style where every function has the `IO` effect is akin to
+programming in a style where every function argument and return type has the
+`Object` type &mdash; it makes the type (or effect) system useless.

+Programming in a programming language with algebraic effects means that we
+should define effects for each action or interaction with the outside world.
+We
+should then _handle_ these effects close to the program's boundary.

 #### A Guessing Game &mdash; The Right Way